ovidiugiorgi/csv2opensearch/README.md

 You can use the `docker-compose.yaml` file to quickly spin up a local (single node) OpenSearch cluster and Dashboards application (FKA Kibana).

-Start:
+URLs:
+- OpenSearch: localhost:9200
+- Dashboards: localhost:5601

+### Start

 ```
 docker-compose up -d
 ```

-Note: By default, the cluster will require basic authentication using the `admin/admin` credentials.
+> Note: By default, the cluster will require basic authentication using the `admin/admin` credentials.

-Stop:
+### Stop

 ```
 docker-compose down
 ```